salo-technology/mongoose-athena/README.md

 });
 ```

-This will search `name` and `description` for the term 'athena'.
+This will search `name` and `biography` for the term 'athena'.
 If it is sorted by 'relevancy' then a `confidenceScore` will be attached to the result.
 The result looks like so:

 ```javascript
 {